jcrotinger/clean_data_course_project/CodeBook.md

     tidy.data <- read.table("tidy_data.txt", header=TRUE)

 There are two descriptive variables, the `Subject` and the `Activity`, and 66 average measurement variables.
 The study included 30 subjected, each engaging in 6 activities.

 The average measurements are averages taken over the `std` and `mean` measurements from the original data set, averaging over the data grouped by `Subject` and `Activity`.
+These measurement variables are named as follows:

+    Measurement.[Coordinate.]Domain.Statistic

+"Measurement" is the particular type of sensor measurement, optionally followed by a coordinate ("X", "Y", or "Z") for vector measurements.
+"Domain" is "Time" or "Freq" for statistics that are calculated in the time-domain or the frequency (fast-fourier-transform) domain.
+"Statistic" is "Mean" or "StdDev" for the average or the standard deviation of the underlying raw data.

+These names are directly derived from the feature names described in the "features_info.txt" and enumerated in the "features.txt" files of the original data set.

 See the ReadMe.md file for a detailed description of the steps used to derive the resulting data set from the raw data.